Prepare for Sports Business and Entertainment Management Careers

-Students are required to accumulate 300 hours of paid or unpaid experience in the sports or entertainment industry throughout their program of study.
+You are required to accumulate 300 hours of paid or unpaid experience in the sports or entertainment industry throughout your program of study.
 Experience may be in any aspect of the sports and entertainment industry, subject to the Colangelo College of Business approval.
 Industry hours can be accumulated through internships, part-time or full time-employment and volunteering.

 Graduates of GCU’s BS in Sports and Entertainment Management are prepared to work in many facets of the ever-evolving world of sports.
 Graduates may go on to become:

 - Training and development managers

 - Personal service managers

 - Entertainment and recreation managers (exclusion of gambling)

 BS in Sports and Entertainment Management Degree FAQs

 General Education coursework prepares Grand Canyon University graduates to think critically, communicate clearly, live responsibly in a diverse world, and thoughtfully integrate their faith and ethical convictions into all dimensions of life.
 These competencies, essential to an effective and satisfying life, are outlined in the General Education Learner Outcomes.
 General Education courses embody the breadth of human understanding and creativity contained in the liberal arts and sciences tradition.
 Students take an array of foundational knowledge courses that promote expanded knowledge, insight, and the outcomes identified in the University's General Education Competencies.
 The knowledge and skills students acquire through these courses serve as a foundation for successful careers and lifelong journeys of growing understanding and wisdom.